 Parking charges and time limits don’t apply to Blue Badge holders on all Cheshire East Council Pay and Display car parks when a valid badge is correctly displayed.

-Blue Badges may be used within the European Union, although rules for use vary in different member states.
+Blue Badges may be used within the European Union (EU), although rules for use vary in different member states.
 Further information about using a Blue Badge in the EU can be found on the GOV.UK website.

 More information on the use of a Blue Badge is available in the Department for Transport booklet - The Blue Badge scheme booklet: rights and responsibilities in England (PDF, 1.57MB).

-If you have found a Blue Badge you should take it to your Local Library or Customer Service Centre.
+If you have found a Blue Badge, yours has expired or you are returning a badge for someone who has passed away, you should take it to your Local Library or Customer Service Centre.

 We want to provide parking facilities for people with disabilities.
 We would encourage you to report any misuse of Blue Badges.
 Badges are strictly for use only by the badge holder.
 They’re not for use by family or friends for free parking.
 It's fraud and a criminal offence for someone other than the Blue Badge holder to use the badge.